brandonprry/is_a_fetus_a_person/README.md

 the birth happens has no say in whether or not this child is US citizen.
 If the State refused to file the paperwork, they would be breaking the law.
-In this scenario, against the wishes of every sovereign in the context, the Federal government has not only the right, but the obligation, to observe that child a US citizen by jurisdiction.
+In this scenario, against the wishes of every sovereign in the context, the Federal government has not only the right, but the obligation, to actively observe that child as a US citizen by jurisdiction (including through threat of force against the State).

 After being born in the airport, in order for the child to receive the desired citizenship, that mother will need to rescind the